How to Grow and Care for Variegated Triangle Leaf Fig Indoors

 Repotting

-For a large Ficus triangularis 'Variegata' which may be difficult to handle, annually replenish the top 2-4 in. of soil with fresh soil while taking care not to injure the roots.
+For a large Ficus triangularis 'Variegata' which may be difficult to handle, annually replenish the top 2-4 inches of soil with fresh soil while taking care not to injure the roots.

 Pruning